TedHusted/awake/awake.md/awake.md

 ***

 In a conference room at the west coast NTSB office, Park has her back to a liquid whiteboard covering one wall of the room.

 Facing the board is Tate.
 Next to him stands shimmering holograms of Carla and Noah.

-Meanwhile, Carla and Noah stood in an east coast FBI conference room, facing holograms of Tate and Park.
+Meanwhile, the actual Carla and Noah stood in an east coast FBI conference room, facing holograms of Tate and Park.

 “First, says Park, “let me thank special agents Harper and Mitchell for arranging this rare meeting between the NTSB, CIA, and FBI, so that we can share notes on the Geller case.”